officialparishjain/officialparishjain/README.md

 ## 🚀 About Me
 🎓 I'm a software developer with a Master's degree in Computer Science.
 My journey into the world of programming began during my undergraduate studies, where I developed a keen interest in the power and creativity of software development.

-💻 Throughout my academic journey, I delved into various programming languages and technologies, gaining hands-on experience in building software solutions.
+💻 Throughout my academic journey, I delved into various programming languages and technologies.

 💡 I am fascinated by the problem-solving aspect of software development and take pride in my ability to analyze complex challenges.